TD22057/insteon-mqtt/docs/mqtt.md

 motion and 3 for low battery.
 Each of these messages only has two states, on or off.

-The battery powered sensor sends motion events on the "state' configuration topic which defines the following variables defined which can be used in the templates:
+The battery powered sensor sends motion events on the "state" configuration topic which defines the following variables defined which can be used in the templates: